andrewparr/pygame_tutorial/README.md

 # pygame_tutorial
-Code from the Game Development with Pygame found on youtube.
+Code from the "Game Development with Pygame" course found on youtube.